Skip to main content

 Is my data stored on a server?

-No. Your peer ID, keys, and conversations stay on your device.
-A peerjs-server only brokers the initial WebRTC connection — it does not store messages.
-If a direct connection fails, TURN servers may relay encrypted traffic without persisting content.
-Files follow the same model — encrypted locally, no server-side plaintext storage.
+Your peer ID, keys, and conversations stay on your device.
+A peerjs-server (open source and self-hostable) only brokers the initial WebRTC handshake—it does not store message content.

 Is there a file or folder explorer?

 Yes — file management is built into the app.
-See Getting Started — section 4 and Features.

 Can I browse files on my own computer?

-By default, files live in private browser storage (OPFS) — they persist in the app but are not visible in your OS file manager.
-You can optionally mount a folder via the File System Access API for on-disk storage.
+By default, files live in private browser storage (OPFS).
+They persist in the app but are not visible in your OS file manager.

 Remote folder browsing over WebRTC is planned but not available yet.